CivClassic/AnsibleSetup/README.md

 mysql_user: '{{ shard_name }}'
 #Name of the database to use
 mysql_db_name: 'civclassic'
+#Port mysql is using, 3306 by default
+mysql_port: 3306
 #Optional API key to make Bansticks ip hub lookup work
 ip_hub_key:
 ```